Regulations For College Contributions

 (e)–(h) four members elected by the Conference of Colleges.

-(3) Subject to the approval of the Chairman of the Conference of Colleges and the Chairman of Council on each occasion, the committee may co-opt up to two external members for such periods as it sees fit, on condition that the committee shall be satisfied that those appointed have no financial interest in any college of the University.
+(2) Subject to the approval of the Chairman of the Conference of Colleges and the Chairman of Council on each occasion, the committee may co-opt up to two external members for such periods as it sees fit, on condition that the committee shall be satisfied that those appointed have no financial interest in any college.

 (4) Members shall serve no more than two consecutive full terms of office.
 Casual terms of office shall not count towards this limit.